Local artist donates paintings to support Mahoosuc Land Trust

-BETHEL, Maine — Maria Zodda, artist and Mahoosuc Land Trust member, has generously donated 10 framed oil-on-canvas landscape paintings to support Mahoosuc Land Trust’s mission.
+BETHEL, MAINE — Maria Zodda, artist and Mahoosuc Land Trust member, has donated 10 framed oil-on-canvas landscape paintings to support the Mahoosuc Land Trust’s mission.

-Anyone who becomes a new member or anyone who donates to its annual appeal at the $250 level by Dec.
-31 will receive one painting of their choice.
+Anyone who becomes a new member, or anyone who donates to the land trust's annual appeal at the $250 level by Dec.
+31, will receive one painting of their choice.

 Zodda continues to take classes to improve her art and expand her vision, and recently studied with John Trainer, a noted New Hampshire master painter.